sea-otters-2017/phase-3-review/part-3/README.md

 ## Summary

-In Part 3 of the assessment, you'll build a web-stack application:  controllers, views, user authentication, database migrations, model validations, associations, etc.  Even a little bit of CSS.
-This is an opportunity to demonstrate your proficiency in the core skills from Phase 2.
+In Part 3 of the assessment, you'll build a web-stack application:  controllers, views, user authentication, database migrations, model validations, associations, etc.  This is an opportunity to demonstrate your proficiency in the core skills from Phase 2.

 ### Completing Part 3